Instructions for Authors

 2. Authors must observe copyright regulations for the visual material submitted for publication.

-3. Authors shall assign copyright to Revista Teologică for all published materials.
+3. Authors shall assign copyright to The Theological Review for all published materials.

 4. Authors retain a wide range of rights concerning future re-use of the material: they may use published materials for the preparation of other personal work, to include them in dissertations, theses, or books, acknowledging their original publication in the RT, including title, journal name, volume and year of publication.

-5. Names and addresses published in this journal are exclusively used for the editorial purposes of the RT and shall not be made available for other purposes or to any other third parties.
+5. Names and addresses published in this journal are exclusively used for the editorial purposes of The Theological Review and shall not be made available for other purposes or to any other third parties.